 STRATOCASTER-style: Rock, Blues, Indie, Pop... anything!

 The Squier Classic Vibe Stratocasters are the best value-for-money Strats right now, good for beginners but suitable even for experienced players.
+You can also check out the whole Squier Classic Vibe range.
 The Yamaha Pacifica is another great value guitar, as good as anything twice its price.